 Wills are as simple or as complex as your life.
 Business owners and people who own shares of private corporations require special treatment in a will.
 Complicated family issues such as distributing an estate when there is a second marriage also need careful consideration.
 Platten says one of the biggest mistakes people make is not telling their lawyers their entire family stories.

-Believe it or not, says Platten, people don’t always own what they think they own.
-You may have divested a property or transferred a portion of your business years before and forgotten about it.
+Believe it or not, says Karen Anne Platten, an Edmonton-based attorney who specializes in estate planning and administration, people don’t always own what they think they own.
+You may have sold a property or transferred a portion of your business years before and forgotten about it.
 “This is important,” she says, “because when you are giving assets away you have to make sure you actually own them."
-Assets can be held in a variety of ways, including jointly with right of survivorship, held as tenants-in-common where two people each have a half-interest or held with beneficiary designation.
+You can hold assets in a variety of ways, including jointly with right of survivorship, held as tenants-in-common where two people each have a half-interest or held with beneficiary designation.

 4. How do you want your assets distributed?